paddleboard-ai/inspector/README.md

 ## Focus and caveats

 - It has one and only one use case: for the developer/data scientist/data engineer to get a quick read of the data before they delve into it
-- The focus of this tool is fast (i.e. zero config) feedback about local data sets.
-This is why it has no command line flags or options of any kind
+- The focus of this tool is fast feedback about local, flat file data sets.
+- Zero configuration.
+Not even command line flags =)
 - Minimal set of essential metrics about a dataset
 - Only csv and parquet files are supported
 - This tool is _not_ meant to replace comprehensive data quality tools like Soda, dbt tests, GX, Monte Carlo, etc.
 - Not intended to be used in data or CI pipelines.

 ## Installation